dalelotts/angular-date-time-input/README.md

  * MomentJS 2.1.x or higher

 #Testing
-We use karma and jshint to ensure the quality of the code.
+We use karma and linting tools to ensure the quality of the code.
 The easiest way to run these checks is to use grunt:

 ```
-npm install -g gulp
 npm install
 npm test
 ```